Our verdict

 We fired up our Dremel for a second time and took aim at the Outpulse’s heel counter.
 This time our tool seemed to have absolutely no effect on the shoe, with its grinding element impotently skating off the shoe’s lining material throughout the four-second test.

 With the heel counter looking very much as it did before the test, we are left with no choice but to give the Outpulse a perfect 5 out of 5 for heel padding durability.
-This means that even after numerous grueling hikes, the shoe’s heel padding won’t be compromised and should still provide a snug and comfy rearfoot lockdown.
+This means that even after numerous gruelling hikes, the shoe’s heel padding won’t be compromised and should still provide a snug and comfy rearfoot lockdown.

 Salomon Outpulse Heel padding durability